inrupt/solid-client-js/e2e/node/README.md

 To run the tests locally:

 1. At the root, run `npm install`.
-2. Copy `.env.example` to `.env.test.local`.
+2. Copy the relevant `.env.*` file for your environment to `.env.test.local`.
-3. Enter the client credentials of the Pod you want the test to run against, and add them to `.env.test.local`.
+3. Add the client credentials of the Pod you want the test to run against into `.env.test.local`.
    For example, for pod.inrupt.com, you can obtain them via https://broker.pod.inrupt.com/catalog.html.
 4. You can now run `npm run test:e2e:node` from the root.